 For this reason alone (never mind the millions of deaths climate change will cause), the health care industry should be leaders in the transition to zero emissions.
 Organizations like Health Care Without Harm are trying to help them do just that.

 A heart-wrenching story may help put this invisible killer of air pollution on the map.

-But her Mother, Adoo, is trying to change that.
+But her Mother, Rosamund Adoo-Kissi-Debrah, is trying to change that.
 She wants it to be known that “air pollution” is what killed her daughter.